Why customer feedback should only be considered as one side of the story

 Data from customer feedback should be seen as one side of the story, with the staff experience another equally important side.
 Balancing the two will yield the best possible experience for staff and, as a result, a more positive customer experience too.

-This article draws on findings from the paper "Overcoming the Dark Side of Customer Participation", published in the MIT Sloan Management Review, by Omar Merlo (Assistant Professor and Director of the MSc Strategic Marketing programme at Imperial College Business School) and Andreas Eisingerich (Professor of Marketing and Director of the Full-Time MBA programme at Imperial College Business School).
+This article draws on findings from the paper "Overcoming the Dark Side of Customer Participation", published in MIT Sloan Management Review, by Omar Merlo and Andreas Eisingerich (Imperial College Business School).